MilanTwins/ai-prompt-tool/README.md

 - `scripts/generate_structure.py`: Generates the project structure and code context.
 - `scripts/generate_prompt.py`: Creates the final prompt using the gathered information.
 - `templates/prompt_template.jinja2`: Template for structuring the final prompt.
+- `config/settings.yaml`: Contains settings such as the source directory.
+- `config/final_request.txt`: Contains the specific request for the AI model.

 ## How It Works